weldersnation3827/wifi-arsenal/README.md

 * [bunny](https://github.com/mothran/bunny/) - Bunny is a wireless. meshing, darknet that uses 802.11 to hide its communications
 * [captiv8](https://github.com/wraith-wireless/captiv8/) - Captive Portal Evasion Tool
 * [Chura-Liya](https://github.com/ICSec/Chura-Liya) - A wireless interactive shell which utilizes 802.11 Management Frames to establish communication between two devices
+* [CODEX](https://github.com/DEADSEC-SECURITY/CODEX) - Its like airgeddon but better!
 * [Connect-wifi](https://github.com/mousam05/connect-wifi/) - Dmenu based application for Linux that connects to the strongest open wireless network
 * [Cover-channel](https://github.com/abnarain/covert_channel/) - Userland code for creating a covert channel in wireless broadcast medium
 * [disassociatedWiFi](https://github.com/bradleykirwan/disassociatedWiFi/) - DisassociatedWiFi creates a virtual network interface (using the Linux TUN/TAP device driver) which sends and receives ethernet frames over an 802.11 (WiFi) interface, that has been placed in monitor mode, and supports packet injection.